 RM: I don't know what they could do with the buildings.
 I think that once again, that's a private industry, free enterprise thing.
 If somebody thinks it's feasible to go in and refurbish these buildings and put businesses in them or convert the upstairs to apartments and they can make a living doing that, then great.

-Page 3 of 3 - The city doesn't need to be involved in that kind of thing.
+The city doesn't need to be involved in that kind of thing.
 The people who are tenants in those buildings now will keep them up, and if not, they'll fall down and something else will end up being built there.
 I don't think that's something the city necessarily needs to chase.
 If the city can help someone qualify for some kind of funding from the state or federal government to renovate that stuff, fine.